RobertLD/RobertLD.github.io/_posts/2024-01-26-Collection-of-Project-Ideas.md

  8. VSCode Extension that suggests SEO edits to html
  9. Chrome extension for quick reporting spam/scam emails directly to the FTC
  10. EZ-Pz QR Code generator
+ 11. Discord bot that handles raffles and give-aways (in a provably fair way, something with crypto)

 ### Non-software services
 1. Software Development newsletter (very original, I know)